ako/TwitterConnector/readme.md

 ## Development

-Development of this connector is done through a git project on Github.
+Development of this connector is done through a git project on [Github][10].

 All java jar dependencies are managed using an ivy file.
 You can download all dependencies by running runivy.cmd.
 This will save all jars in the userlib folder.
+There are two different scripts to run ivy:
+* runivy.cmd - downloads all dependencies required for running and testing the project
+* runivy-export.cmd - downloads only the dependencies required for distributing the connector mpk.

+Before you start to develop the connector you need to run runivy.cmd.
+After you validate everything works, run runivy-export.cmd.
+This will delete all jars in the userlib folder and only download the jars required for creating the connector mpk.

 This connector uses the unofficial [Twitter4j][6] twitter library.